 • Price: $399 / £459

 One of Canon’s cheapest entry-level DSLRs, the EOS 2000D does more to justify itself than its bare-bones stablemate, the EOS 4000D.
 Thanks to its 24.1MP APS-C sensor, it’s capable of producing images of impressive quality and depth, and a selection of Picture Styles can be applied to give your images a specific ‘look’ in-camera.
-Handling-wise, the EOS 2000D is everything you’d expect from a DSLR, with a solid pentamirror viewfinder that provides an immediate view of your shooting area. he LCD screen is fixed and not touch-sensitive, but, well, you can’t have everything.
+Handling-wise, the EOS 2000D is everything you’d expect from a DSLR, with a solid pentamirror viewfinder that provides an immediate view of your shooting area.
+The LCD screen is fixed and not touch-sensitive, but you can’t have everything.

 The EOS 2000D isn’t the speediest camera, but it manages a burst rate of 3fps and can do so for a decent amount of time.
 We tested this functionality out in our full review and found we could get 40 consecutive full-size JPEGs before the camera started to to stutter – not bad.
-In RAW format, this fell to a rather stingier 10, though in all honesty the EOS 2000D is more designed for the kind of photographer who’s going to be using JPEGs anyway.
+In RAW format, this fell to a rather stingier 10, though, in all honesty, the EOS 2000D is more designed for the kind of photographer who’s going to be using JPEGs anyway.

 As a Canon EF DSLR, the EOS 2000D gives you a huge range of lenses to choose from.
-This configuration comes with an 18-55mm lens bundled in while keeping comfortably under our $500/£500 spending limit.
-This lens isn’t going to blow anyone away, but it’s perfectly serviceable, and provides a solid foundation to work on.
+This configuration comes with an 18-55mm lens bundled in while keeping comfortably under our $500 / £500 spending limit.
+This lens isn’t going to blow anyone away, but it’s perfectly serviceable and provides a solid foundation to work on.
 If you wanted, you could probably pick up a Canon EF 50mm f1.8 STM lens as well for something a bit more interesting, and still stay more or less within your budget.

 Read our Canon EOS 2000D / Rebel T7 review.